Keyboard technology: Physical injury

-The use of any keyboard may cause serious injury (such as carpal tunnel syndrome or other repetitive strain injuries) to the hands, wrists, arms, neck or back.
+The use of a keyboard may cause serious injury (such as carpal tunnel syndrome or other repetitive strain injuries) to the hands, wrists, arms, neck or back.
 The risks of injuries can be reduced by taking frequent short breaks to get up and walk around a couple of times every hour.
 Users should also vary tasks throughout the day, to avoid overuse of the hands and wrists.
 When typing on a keyboard, a person should keep the shoulders relaxed with the elbows at the side, with the keyboard and mouse positioned so that reaching is not necessary.
 The chair height and keyboard tray should be adjusted so that the wrists are straight, and the wrists should not be rested on sharp table edges.
 Wrist or palm rests should not be used while typing.

 Some adaptive technology ranging from special keyboards, mouse replacements and pen tablet interfaces to speech recognition software can reduce the risk of injury.
 Pause software reminds the user to pause frequently.
 Switching to a much more ergonomic mouse, such as a vertical mouse or joystick mouse may provide relief.

 By using a touchpad or a stylus pen with a graphic tablet, in place of a mouse, one can lessen the repetitive strain on the arms and hands.